schilkp/schilkp.github.io/content/projects/psMCU/index.md

 ## Overview

-This was my first significant hardware project, that started all the way back in highschool.
+This was my first significant hardware project, that started all the way back in high school.
 It's an 8-bit, 1MHz processor built from individual logic and memory ICs, featuring a custom ISA, peripheral interface, USB programmer and macro assembler.